dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 Any attack targeting the availability of DOTS servers may disrupt the ability of the system to receive and process DOTS signals resulting in failure to fulfill a mitigation request.
-DOTS systems SHOULD be given adequate protections, again in accordance with best current practices for network and host security.
+DOTS agents SHOULD be given adequate protections, again in accordance with best current practices for network and host security.

 Acknowledgments                 {#acknowledgments}